Digital marketing assistant at ImpressionView Author Profile

 Stock Magento comes with simple, configurable, bundled, grouped, digital and virtual products so businesses can sell anything from kitchen appliances to digital music at the same time without any extensions.

 - Plugins - If you find that you want to add a feature to your website but not sure how to do it manually, there is a 90% chance that someone has already made a plugin for it on Magento.
 Most plugins are affordable and available for use on any type of ecommerce store.
+You might opt for custom Magento development with the help of eCommerce support agencies.
+These companies are highly-skilled at building a new store or upgrading an existing one.

 Disadvantages of Magento